cmry/omesa/README.md

 ![diagram](http://chris.emmery.nl/dump/shed.png)

-## Important Note

-This repository is currently in development, so don't expect any stable functionality until this part is removed. :)
+**Important Note**: This repository is currently in development, so don't expect any stable functionality until this part is removed. :)

-## Acknowledgements

-Part of the work on shed was carried out in the context of the [AMiCA](http://www.amicaproject.be/) (IWT SBO-project 120007) project, funded by the government agency for Innovation by Science and Technology (IWT).

 ## Dependencies